tasmi/tasmi.github.io/_pages/advising.md

 ## Student Theses

-6 | Gittu Thampi (Expected 2022, MSc Thesis): Mapping Glacial Lakes from the Combined Use of Synthetic-Aperture Radar and Optical Satellite Images through Deep Learning
 5 | Farid Atmani (2021, MSc Thesis): Canopy height estimation of the Namibian Savanna Forest with ICESat-2 and GEDI missions 4 | Toni Schmidt (2021, MSc Thesis): Theoretical Potential of Former, Present, and Hypothetical Optical Spaceborne Sensors for the Differentiation of Plastics Using Hyperspectral Analysis
 3 | Kittipon Wutthimetheekul (2021, MSc Thesis): Detection and analysis of flooding areas by using Sentinal-1 data in a part of the lower Chao-phraya river basin (Thailand)